 In order to mitigate flooding in the West Avenue Corridor, a $10M underground pump station system was installed and the elevation of the streets and sidewalks will be raised three feet.
-The project also involves major streetscape improvements: the city’s first protected bike path, wider sidewalks, brighter lighting, pedestrian crosswalks and shade trees.
+The project also involves major above street improvements: the city’s first protected bike path, wider sidewalks, brighter lighting, pedestrian crosswalks and shade trees.
 Latest Updates West Avenue Neighborhood Improvement Project

 That means the previously approved streetscape design from 2007 will be replaced by a modern urban design.

 Phase Two will renovate all the other streets within the West Ave Corridor and will begin in 2016.
 (Well, now we are hearing January 2018).
 The West Ave bridge opened October 2017.

 Pump stations are on the street-ends at 5th, 10th,14th, and 17th Street.
-Hence, flooding was alleviated since the October 2015 King Tide.
+Flooding no longer exists since the pump installations October 2015.

 There will be lots of dust, street closures, lane closures and sidewalk closures (just like what took place on Alton Road).
 But, the result will be dramatic and well worth the short term pain.
 The West Avenue Corridor will be transformed into Miami Beach’s most beautiful pedestrian friendly and bike friendly neighborhood.